Jerry Simpson: U.S. Congress

 In Congress, Simpson was a forceful advocate for populist causes and became nationally known as the party's congressional leader.
 In 1894, he was one of six congressmen to vote in favor of a single tax amendment to the Wilson–Gorman Tariff Act.
 Proposed by Democrat and fellow Georgist James G. Maguire of California, it was intended as a substitute for the bill's proposed income tax.
 It would have levied a direct tax of $31,311,125 on land values nationwide.
 After this was rejected, Simpson voted in favor of the original version of the bill, but did not vote on the final version sent back by the Senate several months later.
+While in Congress, Simpson was mocked for his inability to spell, which is theorized to have been a possible case of dyslexia.

 In 1892, he was re-elected by a slim 2,000-vote majority, running slightly behind James Weaver, the party's presidential nominee, who had also managed to seize the Democratic ballot line in Kansas.
 By 1894, however, the party's fortunes had already started to wane, and he was turned out of office in favor of Republican Chester I. Long in a close race.
 Undaunted, Simpson returned in 1896, running hard against Long and upsetting him to win back his House seat.
 It didn't last, however, and Long defeated him once again in the election of 1898.